We use a combination of Literacy resources to best meet the needs of our students, which includes:

 In Kindergarten and Grade 1 we use both of these research-based curriculums ReadyGEN and the TC Units of Study in Reading to provide students with the foundational skills they will need to be successful in the upper grades.

 ReadyGEN™ is a comprehensive English language arts curriculum that will help our students meet the expectations set by the Common Core State Standards.
 ReadyGEN uses topically organized text sets and highly engaging routines to build students’ knowledge and promote sustained critical thinking.
 With ReadyGEN, we are preparing our students for everything!

-In addition to ReadyGEN™, teachers use guided reading groups to provided direct targeted instruction at every child's individual instructional level.
-Students are homogeneously grouped by reading level and work in groups of nor more than six.
+In addition to both of these programs, teachers use guided reading groups to provided direct targeted instruction at every child's individual instructional level.
+Students are assessed formally four times a year to determine their instructional reading level.
+Their progress is monitored throughout the year through the us of guided reading groups.
+Students are homogeneously grouped in groups of nor more than six.
 Their teacher, who has devised questions to elicit information about the students' reading comprehension, tracks their progress and continues to target their areas of need until students demonstrate they have overcome that need and move them to the next reading level.